hemantaph/ler/docs/_build/html/_sources/autoapi/ler/rates/gwrates/index.rst.txt

    Instance Methods
    ----------
-   LeR class has the following methods,
+   LeR class has the following methods:

    +-------------------------------------+----------------------------------+
    | Methods                             | Description                      |